 Benefit #2: Lower Interest Rates

 Consumers with good credit may qualify for lower interest rates when borrowing money.
-For example, available financing data for new vehicle purchases in the second quarter of 2021 show consumers in the deep subprime category of bad credit have obtained auto loans with 14.59% interest on average.
-Meanwhile, consumers in the super prime category of excellent credit secured 2.34% interest rates on average, according to Experian’s quarterly report.
+For example, available financing data for new vehicle purchases in the first quarter of 2022 show consumers in the deep subprime category of bad credit have obtained auto loans with 14.76% interest on average.
+Meanwhile, consumers in the super prime category of excellent credit secured 2.40% interest rates on average.
 That amounts to an over 12 percentage point difference in interest rates.

 Benefit #3: Lower Car Insurance Premiums